Programmable Spectral Filter Arrays using Phase Spatial Light Modulator: Programmable Spectral Filter Arrays

 We briefly go over the principle of operation of an LC cell when used to implement a spectral filter.
-The reader is referred to \cite{Wu:84} as well as the Appendix for a detailed treatment.
+The reader is referred to \cite{Wu:84} as well as section~\ref{sec:lc} for a detailed treatment.
 Consider an imaging setup consisting of an LC cell of thickness $d_{LC}$ that is sandwiched between two linear cross polarizers, with their polarization axes oriented at $\pm 45^\circ$ to the LC cell's fast axis.
-Suppose that we apply a voltage $v$ across the LC cell\footnote{Typically, an LC cell is operated by applying a high-frequency signal to avoid ion formation and damage to the device.
-The specifics of this often controlled by the driver associated with the device.
-So, when we refer to the control voltage, we refer to the RMS value as opposed to the specific waveform used.} which produces a birefringence of $\Delta n(v)$.
+Suppose that we apply a voltage $v$ across the LC cell which produces a birefringence of $\Delta n(v)$.
 Now, \textit{unpolarized} light incident on this setup experiences a spectral filter of the form:

-where $\lambda$ is the wavelength of light.
-This filter is sinusoidal in the wavenumber, or the reciprocal of the wavelength.
-The frequency of this sinusoid is determined by the term $\Delta n(v) d_{LC}$, which quantizes the path difference introduced by the LC cell.
-As is to be expected, thicker LC cells introduce a large path difference which creates spectral filters with more cycles over $\lambda$.
-Similarly, higher levels of birefringence $\Delta n$, that typically happens for low values of $v$, also creates a larger number of cycles over the waveband of interest.